-Some official University of Virginia websites use "cookies."
-Often a cookie enables the University website to tailor what you see according to the way you entered the site (i.e., if you entered by pushing a button identifying yourself as a student, your subsequent views of information might be tailored for student audiences).
-For this kind of cookie, the information stored in that cookie might include the following (formatted for legibility):
+The McIntire School of Commerce websites use "cookies."
+A cookie enables us to tailor what you see according to the way you entered the site (i.e., if you entered by pushing a button identifying yourself as a student, your subsequent views of information might be tailored for student audiences).

-The University may provide email addresses and/or phone numbers collected by the University to digital services, including social media platforms and search engines, for the purpose of reaching audiences via those services to promote the University and its services.
-If you do not want such information provided to the University to be used for this purpose, please email email@example.com with that instruction and include your name and the relevant email address.
+The School may provide email addresses and/or phone numbers collected to digital services, including social media platforms and search engines, for the purpose of reaching audiences via those services to promote the School and its services.
+If you do not want such information provided to the School to be used for this purpose, please email firstname.lastname@example.org with that instruction and include your name and the relevant email address.

 Providing Information Is Your Choice